-Risk management in Petoro supports the company's strategy and goals.
-The board undertakes an annual review of the company's most important risk areas and its internal control process.
+Risk management in Petoro supports the company’s strategy and goals.
+The board undertakes an annual review of the company’s most important risk areas and its internal control process.
 In this review, the board emphasises the risks and opportunities that Petoro itself can influence through its own measures within the frameworks available to it.
 The most important operational risks are followed up in the management committees for the priority fields/joint ventures.
-Petoro works continuously on risk management in line with principles for integrated management and developments in the company's risk picture.
+Petoro works continuously on risk management in line with principles for integrated management, and developments in the company’s risk picture.

 Identification and management of risk and risk exposure make up part of Petoro’s business processes.
 The company works with risk management to handle matters that could affect its ability to attain specified targets and to implement chosen strategies, as well as matters that may affect its ability to submit accurate accounts.
 Risk management is integrated in Petoro’s performance management system.

 Internal control in Petoro is founded in an internationally recognised framework for this function which ensures that the activities are conducted in accordance with the established governance model and that authority requirements are observed.
-The internal control function forms an integrated element in Petoro's management processes, and is responsible for ensuring that integrity and the comprehensive situation are assessed for all management information and that management systems are effective.
+The internal control function forms an integrated element in Petoro’s management processes, and is responsible for ensuring that integrity and the comprehensive situation are assessed for all management information, and that management systems are effective.

 The framework for internal control has been formulated to provide a reasonable level of assurance that goals will be met in the following areas:

-- Purposeful and cost-effective operations
+- targeted and cost-effective operations

-- Reliable reporting of accounts
+- reliable reporting of accounts

-- Compliance with applicable statutes and regulations
+- compliance with applicable statutes and regulations

 Remuneration of the board and senior employees

-As of 2016, the company's pension scheme is contribution-based.
+The company’s pension scheme is contribution-based.
 There is a transition scheme for employees as of 31 December 2015 with less than 15 years left to the retirement age of 67.